Film programme You’re Running. Everyone’s Got Holes

 There’s a concreteness and determination in many of the filmic gestures, while they also echo vibrations from given or chosen contexts.
 Because

 ”[E]veryone’s got holes.[…] No amount of disintegration or porousness makes us any less human.
 One can remain human while being mixed up – because to be human is to be mixed up.”

 Piibe Kolka (b.
-1986) is a film-maker, cinema watcher and artist who is interested in the divergent potential of the relatively young art form of film and its various crossover forms.
-She is drawn by the fact that auteur cinema is a personal artistic practice with ample room for experimentation and inquiry into the audiovisual, temporal and rhythmic peculiarities of the genre.
-By posing the questions “what is happening?” and “how is it?”, she delves into the intensity of the feeling of presence in films and exploring the facets of that feeling.
-Kolka has worked in New York as a cinematographer and editor of documentaries, feature films and auteur films.
-She is currently working on the Tütarrakk short film and expanded cinema project, studying the multiple interpretations of gestures performed in front of a camera, and delights in footage recorded on audio cassette using a low-resolution camcorder, a pixelated, fluttering change of pace to extremely high-definition playback.
-Kolka studied anthropology at Tallinn University (BA 2010, MA 2015) and documentary film-making and general cinema at the New School in New York (MA 2014).
+1986) is a filmmaker, filmworker and artist who is interested in the divergent potential of film as a relatively young medium and its crossovers with other art forms.
+She is drawn by artist moving image as a personal practice with ample room for experimentation and inquiry into the audiovisual, temporal and rhythmic peculiarities of the genre.
+By alternating between questions of “what is happening?” and “how does it feel?” she explores the intensities of presence in films.
+Kolka has previously worked in New York as a cinematographer and editor of documentaries, narrative features and artist films.
+She is currently working on the Tütarrakk short film and expanded cinema project, studying the multiple interpretations of gestures performed for a camera, and delights in footage recorded on audio cassettes by a low-resolution camcorder – a pixelated, fluttering change of pace to the abundance of extremely high-definition playbacks.
+Kolka studied anthropology at Tallinn University (BA 2010, MA 2015) and documentary filmmaking and film studies at the New School in New York (MA 2014).